botpress/botpress/docs/recipes/hitl.md

 Botpress allows you to build a powerful tool for autonomous communication with your users.
 However there may be cases where it is difficult or very resource-consuming to implement a conversation flow within the bot.
 At this point you may consider having a human take over the conversation and continue to communicate with your user.

 The [Human-in-the-Loop (@botpress/hitl)](https://github.com/botpress/botpress/tree/master/packages/functionals/botpress-hitl) module allows you to do just that!

-(It does only support messenger-channel for now).
+Human-in-the-Loop is currently supported on `channel-web` and `channel-messenger`.

 Once you have this module installed (`npm install --save @botpress/hitl`) you will be able to: